Locations:

 A note from Cleveland Clinic

-Cancer screening tests can be an early warning you have cancer.
-Finding and treating cancer early increases the chance that healthcare providers will be able to cure it.
-But cancer is scary, and being screened for cancer may make you feel anxious.
-If you’re considering cancer screening, ask your healthcare provider to explain what cancer screening tests may be helpful.
-They’ll be happy to explain what each test looks for, how they do specific tests and how they’ll share your test results with you.
+Cancer screenings can reveal early warning signs of cancer.
+While finding and treating cancer early increases the odds of curing it, the process can make you feel anxious.
+Don’t hesitate to ask your healthcare provider to explain what cancer screening tests may be helpful.
+They’ll be happy to tell you what each test looks for, how they do specific tests and how they’ll share your results with you.

 Medically Reviewed